 4.2.
-Quality, environment, OSH, R&D&I, information security and integrity management objectives
+Quality, environment, OSH, R&D, information security and integrity management objectives

-Based on the above, the TYPSA Group's Senior Management establishes annual objectives consistent with the policies defined, with the legal requirements and other requirements subscribed to by the TYPSA Group and with the specificities of each General Directorate, Territorial Directorate, Delegation and/or Division and Department.
+Based on the above, the TYPSA Group's Senior Management establishes annual objectives consistent with the policies defined, with the legal requirements and other requirements subscribed to by the TYPSA Group

-43 Quality Coordinator: Responsible for the Quality management of the assigned work centres, responsible, in the territorial directorates to which they belong, for carrying out internal audits, providing quality support in the development of projects and preparation of tenders; maintaining the System in their Territorial Directorate and adapting it, if necessary, to their particularities; manage proposals for improvement, incidents and nonconformities affecting or involving people from the Territorial Directorate; give training courses on the QHSE Management System to personnel of the Territorial Directorate who request it, inform the Directorate General for Quality of the degree of implementation of the System and of the data required for the review or monitoring of the QHSE Management System.
+&lt;sup>43 Quality Coordinator: Responsible for the Quality management of the assigned work centres, responsible, in the territorial directorates to which they belong, for carrying out internal audits, providing quality support in the development of projects and preparation of tenders; maintaining the System in their Territorial Directorate and adapting it, if necessary, to their particularities; manage proposals for improvement, incidents and non-conformities affecting or involving people from the Territorial Directorate; give training courses on the QHSE Management System to personnel of the Territorial Directorate who request it, inform the Directorate General for Quality of the degree of implementation of the System and of the data required for the review or monitoring of the QHSE Management System.

-44 Environmental Coordinator: Person in charge of the environmental management of the assigned work centres.
+Environmental Coordinator: Person in charge of the environmental management of the assigned work centres.
 His/her work consists of identifying environmental aspects, controlling consumption, identifying environmental legislation and evaluating the degree of compliance with its requirements, documenting waste management, managers (such as suppliers); defining specific objectives and periodically evaluating their compliance, stimulating the interest of all personnel in environmental issues, especially those related to saving energy, water and reducing waste.
 Carry out internal audits and prepare reports for the monitoring and review of the system.

-45 In the area of integrity management, the System Review is carried out by the Compliance Committee and senior management.
+&lt;sup>45 In the area of integrity management, the System Review is carried out by the Compliance Committee and senior management.